sochix/TLSharp/README.md

 #### Why does TLSharp lacks future XXXX?

 Now TLSharp is basic realization of Telegram protocol, you can be a contributor or a sponsor to speed-up developemnt of any feature.

+#### Nothing helps
+Create an issue in project bug tracker.

+**Attach this information**:

+* Full problem description and exception message
+* Stack-trace
+* Your code that runs in to this exception

+Without information listen above your issue will be closed.

 # License